forstmeier/gpsi/README.md

 ### Wishlist / roadmap :bookmark:

 This is a summary of several features that can be built / expanded upon from the existing code (with as much description possible without becoming verbose).
-NOTE: this is a "living list" so I'll add to stuff her periodically; I might also just move this all over to GitHub Issues.
+NOTE: this is a "living list" so I'll add to stuff her periodically; I might also just move this all over to GitHub Issues as present them as future features.

 - [ ] streamline activation/installation
   - [ ] e.g. GitHub sign-in and Slack button